tylerablake/samples/README.md

-# samples
-Repo to house sample applications for mentoring/teaching

-Getting up and running following one of my samples.
+# Getting up and running following one of my samples.

-Creating your first project.
+## Creating and Commiting your first project.
 1. Create a repository under your GitHub account.
 2. Open Team Explorer in Visual Studio and clone that new repository.
 3. Create a new "ASP .NET Web" project.